allegro/quanta/README.md

 ## Linux

-You can use provided script `install-linux-dependencies.sh` to compile and install mozjpeg.
-Also, follow official documentation in repository: https://github.com/mozilla/mozjpeg
+You can use the provided script `install-linux-dependencies.sh` to compile and install mozjpeg.
+Also, follow official documentation in the repository: https://github.com/mozilla/mozjpeg

 # Getting started

-There are multiple ways to use Quanta to recompress JPEG file:
+There are multiple ways to use Quanta to recompress the JPEG file:

  - REST(-ish) API
  - proxy method